Effective Stem Construction for Multiple-Choice Questions

 Here are some actions you can take to start evaluating and improving your multiple choice assessment question stems.

-An effective stem is a crucial element in constructing quality multiple-choice questions for your training assessments.
+An effective stem is an important element in constructing quality multiple-choice questions for your training assessments.
 By following these guidelines, we can significantly enhance our training program's effectiveness.

 References: